Get to know the requirements for Americans getting married in Italy?

 A religious catholic wedding is considered valid if performed by a Roman Catholic priest.

 A separate civil ceremony will not be necessary, as the priest will be obliged by law to register the marriage at the civil competent town hall.

 The Roman Catholic Church requires baptismal (Battesimo) and confirmation certificates (Cresima) in addition to the abovementioned documents.

 For complete information, you should contact the parish of your area in the US or where you reside.

-For Catholic weddings, or if you are an American who wants to get legally married in Italy, you can contact us for a free first consultation.
+For Catholic weddings, or if you are an American who wants to get legally married in Italy, you can contact us for a first consultation.